JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/kubernetes_deploy/index.md

 ![step28](./steps/step28.png)

-**Path** is basically pointing towards the directory where the postgres files will be installed.
+**Path** is basically pointing to the directory where the postgres files will be installed.
 If you are using Docker Desktop in Windows then this is the way you need to provide the path and the postgres-data folder is already present in the E drive.

-As you know we are running our application in a linux machine, then we need to provide the home directory path of the postgres-data folder which we mounted in the beginning when starting the minikube.
+As you know we are running our application in a linux machine We need to provide the home directory path of the postgres-data folder which we mounted in the beginning when starting the minikube.

-And line number 26, will be replaced with minikube.
+And line number 26 will be replaced with minikube.

 Next, I will create the persistent volume claim.

 ## PersistentVolumeClaim

 A PersistentVolumeClaim is a request for a resource with specific attributes, such as storage size.
 As I said earlier,
-A pod uses a persistent volume claim to get read and write access to the persistent volume.
-For our case we are pointing the volume name to **postgres-pv**.
+a pod uses a persistent volume claim to get read and write access to the persistent volume.
+In our case we are pointing the volume name to **postgres-pv**.

 **k8s/postgres/postgres-pvc.yml**